 What Happens if You Die Before You Receive All the Payments?

-In the event of a prize winner’s death, representatives of the estate will need to contact the Lottery’s Investments Office in order to begin the process of transitioning payments to the beneficiaries.
+In the event of a prize winner’s death, representatives of the estate will need to contact the Lottery’s Investments Office in order to begin the process of transitioning payments to the beneficiaries and claiming lottery prize.
 All remaining instalment payments will be paid to the appropriate heirs of the estate.

 Designating beneficiaries for your remaining prize payments simplifies the process of transferring prize payments to your heirs.
 You may obtain a Lottery Beneficiary Designation Form from the Lottery Investments Office.
 The telephone number is at the end of this handbook.
 By simply completing the form, you will provide the Lottery with the names of individuals that you designate to receive any remaining unencumbered payments as they come due.
 You may change your designated beneficiaries at any time by simply completing a new Beneficiary Designation Form.
 If there is no Lottery Beneficiary Designation Form on file at the time of your death, the Lottery will make payments pursuant to established Lottery procedures or as ordered by the court.